cylc/cylc-doc/src/user-guide/writing-suites.rst

    T00, T12 = "A & B => X"  # X triggers off A AND B

-In summary, the branching tree structure of a dependency graph can be partitioned into lines (in the flow.cylc graph string) of pairs or chains, in any way you like, with liberal use of internal white space and comments to make the graph structure as clear as possible.
+In summary, the branching tree structure of a dependency graph can be partitioned into lines (in the :cylc:conf:`flow.cylc` graph string) of pairs or chains, in any way you like, with liberal use of internal white space and comments to make the graph structure as clear as possible.